 We live and work today in a world that is increasingly data-driven, but we cannot successfully adopt a data-driven approach to decision making without first identifying the metrics that matter most.

 In order to make data-informed decisions or quantitatively validate ideas, we must first have numbers to work with.
-Collecting data is not the issue as there’s no shortage of tools out there that do so.
+Collecting data is no longer a issue – there’s no shortage of tools out there to grab every metric you want.
 The real issue is lack of focus.
 With big data comes big responsibility; before we can (responsibly) use data, we must understand and identify the metrics that matter most to our product vision, customer needs, and company goals.

 Michael Rutledge a Product Manager at American Express describes the data predicament well, “So the challenge becomes, with all this data how can we use it all effectively?
 I’ve seen companies that run in circles over and over again because they can’t get clarity and agreement on what metrics matter.
 It can become a sickness when there are too many metrics flying around and some are going up, others going down, and actions are paralyzed because there’s too much discussion about whether some test has illustrated an improvement or not.
 This is sometimes called analysis paralysis.”